-At the UNC Burn Reconstruction & Aesthetic Center in Chapel Hill, our board-certified plastic surgeons offer V-beam pulsed dye laser treatments to patients wishing to dramatically reduce or remove common skin ailments such as brown pigmentation, rosacea, wrinkles and similar problems.
-Using this technology as well as continuing their research of many laser technologies helps Dr. Hultman and his surgical team ensure an ideal treatment for your specific needs.
+At the UNC Aesthetic, Laser & Burn Center in Chapel Hill, our board certified plastic surgeons offer VBeam pulsed dye laser treatments to patients wishing to dramatically reduce or remove common skin ailments such as brown pigmentation, rosacea, wrinkles and similar problems.
+Using this technology, as well as continuing their research of many laser technologies, helps Dr. Hultman and his surgical team ensure an ideal treatment for your specific needs.

-The V-beam laser is a pulsed dye laser that delivers a concentrated burst of light to the area of your skin being treated.
+The VBeam laser is a pulsed dye laser that delivers a concentrated burst of light to the area of your skin that is being treated.
 The pigmented areas of your skin or blood vessels treated in the dermis of your skin absorb the light, which works to lighten the darkened skin tones.

 To protect the epidermis of your skin during treatment, a cooling mist is applied to your skin, which also helps promote patient comfort.
 Most patients report no pain during treatment, but rather a warm or tingling sensation.

 When your treatment begins, you will be lying down and both you and your plastic surgeon will wear protective eyewear.
-After the laser has been calibrated for your skin and the issue to be treated, the laser will be applied with intermittent cooling, for your comfort.
+After the laser has been calibrated for your skin and the issue to be treated, the laser will be applied with intermittent cooling to promote your comfort.